ryanmeasel/dotfiles/README.md

 # dotfiles
-This repository is collection of configuration files I use.
-It also contains helpful installation scripts.
+This repository is a collection of configuration files and installation scripts to initialize new environments (new computer, VM, container, etc).

 ## Configuartion